ip2location/ip2proxy-ruby/README.md

 You can check the **example.rb** file to learn more about usage.

 ## BIN Database
+An outdated BIN database was provided in the library for your testing.
+You are recommended to visit the [links](#dependencies) to download the latest BIN database and save it in the ```rb``` folder.

 Below is the description of the functions available in the **BIN Database** lookup.

 |Method Name|Description|